SamuelScotts/blogging-platform/README.md

 User authentication/login is something that could/will likely be added in the future.

 Feel free to use the code, however as always, I will not be held liable for any use by others.

+<h5>Update:</h5>
+04/01/2021 - Began to remove Express.js/Node.js to implement Firestore DB and Firebase Auth on new branch.

 <h3>All Posts:</h3>